Large spots on the child's body. Diseases that cause spots on a child's body

 • toxicoderma.

-Often the rash is flaky.
-Any parts of the body are affected, including the face.
-Large red spots may be accompanied by pain, burning, abnormal dermographism, fever, swollen lymph nodes, and other symptoms.
-Often a rash on the body appears in HIV-infected children.
+Often the rash peels off.
+Any area of the body is affected, including the face.
+Large red spots may be accompanied by pain, burning, irregular dermographism, fever, swollen lymph nodes and other symptoms.
+Often, a rash appears on the body in HIV-infected children.

-The skin in childhood can be covered with red spots with hemorrhagic vasculitis.
-This pathology is known as Henoch-Schonlein disease.
+The skin in childhood may become covered with red spots due to hemorrhagic vasculitis.
+This pathology is known as Henoch-Schönlein disease.
 This condition belongs to the group of systemic vasculitis.
-With Shenlein-Genoch purpura, capillaries are predominantly affected.
-Often, the kidneys and joints are involved in the process.
+Henoch-Schönlein purpura primarily affects the capillaries.
+Often the kidneys and joints are involved in the process.

-Sick children aged 5-14 years.
+Children aged 5-14 years are affected.
 The prevalence of vasculitis is 0.2%.
-Spots on the skin of a child are due to several factors.
+Spots on a child's skin are caused by several factors.
 The most common reasons are:

 • herpes;